Pro Air: Destinations

-During its existence, Pro Air operated flights from Detroit City to Baltimore-Washington International Airport, Chicago Midway Airport, New York LaGuardia Airport, Orlando International Airport, Fort Myers, Indianapolis, Milwaukee, Newark, Philadelphia, Seattle, Atlanta and Tampa.
-In 1998, it also operated non-stop flights between Indianapolis and two destinations in Florida, Fort Myers and Orlando.
+In 1998, Pro Air also operated non-stop flights between Indianapolis and two Florida destinations: Fort Myers and Orlando.
 By early 2000, it had ceased serving Fort Myers, Milwaukee and Tampa.
 Due to Detroit City's short runways limiting the amount of fuel the aircraft could carry on takeoff, flights to Seattle and Florida stopped in Chicago and Atlanta, respectively.
 Passengers could purchase tickets for just the Chicago-Seattle or Atlanta-Florida portions of the flights.
+Alas, Pro Air flew to ten U.S. destinations: Atlanta, Baltimore, Chicago–Midway, Detroit–City, Indianapolis, Newark, New York–LaGuardia, Orlando, Philadelphia, and Seattle.

 Fleet

-It operated a small fleet, starting with two Boeing 737-400 jetliners, and then expanding to three Boeing 737-400 and one Boeing 737-300 aircraft.
+The company operated a small fleet, starting with two Boeing 737-400 jetliners, and then expanding to three Boeing 737-400 and one Boeing 737-300 aircraft.
 The 737-400 had a seating configuration of 138 in coach and eight in first class, with slightly increased legroom in both classes when compared to seating offered by major U.S. airlines.
 Pro Air had McDonnell Douglas MD-90 jetliners on order; however, the airline ceased operations down before the first aircraft could be delivered, but not before it was painted.
-Just before Pro Air's demise, General Motors (GM) had been in talks to offer their three corporate-configured Saab 2000 turboprop aircraft to the airline, indicating that they would choose which routes and frequencies the aircraft would operate on as Pro Air Express flights; however, the deal was never consummated due to the airline ceasing operations.
+Just before Pro Air's demise, General Motors (GM) had been in talks to offer their three corporate-configured Saab 2000 turboprop aircraft to the airline, indicating that they would choose which routes and frequencies the aircraft would operate on as Pro Air Express flights; however, the deal was never consummated due to the airline ceasing operations, as well as the abandonment of Detroit City Airport.